vinaydevarasetty/LangChain/_posts/2026-05-12-understanding-prompt-templates-in-langchain.md

 That makes the application cleaner and much easier to scale later.

-The setup remains exactly the same as Day 2.
+The setup remains exactly the same as previous step.

 We still use: